Rakuten TV review – prices, features and content

-Rakuten TV (formerly Wuaki) has recently removed the streaming option from their service, focusing instead on the buying and renting of digital movies and television shows.
-So how does it hold up in the face of growing competition?
+Rakuten TV (formerly Wuaki) has recently removed the streaming option from its service, focusing instead on the buying and renting of digital movies and television shows.
+So how does it now hold up in the face of growing competition?

-Which platforms and devices is Rakuten TV compatible with?
+Platforms and devices that Rakuten TV is compatible with

 Top picks on Rakuten TV

 How do I sign up to Rakuten TV?

 Since Rakuten TV has dropped its “Selection” subscription service, signing up is a simple process.
 Simply visit the website and click the button in the top-right corner of the screen.
 Next, you will be asked to set up some basic login information.
 Enter your email address (which will later be used as a login I.D) and an eight character password.
 You will be asked to repeat your password for security purposes.
 Once that’s done, click .
 Done!
 You now have a Rakuten TV account.
 Once you choose a title to download, you will be asked to enter your payment details.